SciTools/iris/docs/iris/src/userguide/real_and_lazy_data.rst

 lazy data arrays for both Iris cubes and coordinates.
 Iris also uses dask functionality for processing deferred operations on lazy arrays.

-There are a wide range of dask processing options that can be adjusted to control how dask processes deferred operations on lazy arrays.
-You can make use of these dask processing options to control how lazy arrays within Iris are processed as well.
+Dask provides processing options to control how deferred operations on lazy arrays are computed.
+This is provided via the ``dask.set_options`` interface.
+We can make use of this functionality in Iris.
+This means we can control how dask arrays in Iris are processed, for example giving us power to run Iris processing in parallel.

 Iris by default applies a single dask processing option.
 This specifies that all dask processing in Iris should be run in serial (that is, without any